At Bay Area Marriage and Family Therapy, our goal is to help SAVE people’s marriages and significant relationships.

 Family takes on a very different meaning for Asians, and it is a concept that is often misunderstood by the mainstream culture.
 After all, culture plays a critical role in how we live, behave, and relate to each other in the marriage and family.
-With my bicultural background, I believe I have the experience and skills to understand and help with the struggles you are going through.
+With our unique bicultural background, we believe we have the experience and skills to understand and help with the struggles you are going through.

 Asian Parents Counseling

 Many Asian parents have high expectations for their kids because they understand that being a minority in the U.S. means challenges.
 Parents are willing to do whatever it takes to maximize their kids’ chances of success.
 But sometimes they forget to ask the important question: “What does my kid really need?”
 Many parents would like to think they have the answer to that question, but in our experience working with teenagers, we’ve learned that in order to have a happy-ending, the answer needs to be explored in collaboration with your kid.
 Our job as your child’s therapist, in part, is to help him/her learn to better understand their own needs and to communicate those needs to their loved ones… You.

 Asian families have many values and traditions that make them unique and proud; on the other hand, living in the United States can create conflicts within the family because of the fundamental cultural differences such as discipline, expectations, relationships with extended family, etc. Without attending to those sensitive issues, relationships in the family are likely to suffer.
 That is why it’s important for Asian families to learn to communicate with each other in a way that makes CULTURAL sense.

 We offer a free 30-minute consultation (either on the phone or in my office), so you can get a sense of whether we have a good match.
 It is also an opportunity for me to decide whether or not we will be able to help you.

 Our current fee is $250.00 for each 50-minute session.

 Cash or check accepted for payment at the time of service.